ochaniashish/hugo-try/content/authors/admin/_index.md

 ---
 ![Cornell](logonewa.png)

 <DIV align="justify">  Hi!
-I will be joining the Binghamton University School of Management as an Assistant Professor of Accounting in Fall 2023.
+I am an Assistant Professor of Accounting at the Binghamton University School of Management.
 I am broadly interested in understanding how information demand from investors and the information production function of intermediaries affect capital markets. </DIV>
 </br>
-I graduated from the Samuel Curtis Johnson School of Management, Cornell University, with a Ph.D. and a M.S. in Management.
-Before the Ph.D. program, I worked for Ernst & Young (EY) as a consultant in transaction advisory services and as an auditor in assurance services in Mumbai, India.
+<DIV align="justify"> I graduated from the Samuel Curtis Johnson School of Management, Cornell University, with a Ph.D. and a M.S. in Management.
+Before the Ph.D. program, I worked for Ernst & Young (EY) as a consultant in transaction advisory services and as an auditor in assurance services in Mumbai, India.</DIV>